Olesya Dudnik: Career

+Dudnik began gymnastics after seeing another girl practice and asking her mother for lessons.

 When her athletic potential was discovered, Dudnik was sent to train at club Dynamo in Kropyvnytskyi.
 She was moderately successful in international junior meets.
 Her breakout performance came at the 1989 American Cup in Fort Worth, Texas, where she finished second in the individual all-around competition.
+She collided with a Japanese gymnast during warm-ups for the floor exercise.

 At the 1989 World Championships held in Stuttgart, Germany, Dudnik was a member of the gold medal-winning Soviet team, led by Svetlana Boginskaya and considered one of the most powerful women's line-ups ever assembled.
 The team was so deep with talent that Dudnik did not qualify for the individual all-around competition due to a large error in her compulsory uneven bar routine.
 However, in the event finals she won the gold medal on the vault.
 Though she was considered the favorite to win beam and had recorded a perfect 10.0 for her optional routine, Dudnik had a large stumble on her dismount.
 Nevertheless, the judges recognized the extreme and unprecedented difficulty of the routine, and she captured the silver medal.
 She also placed fourth in the floor exercise.
 She scored four perfect 10.0's during the competition.

 Dudnik's gymnastics were a combination of artistic elegance and daring athleticism.
 In the vaulting event, she routinely stuck a double-twisting Yurchenko vault, which was rarely seen in those times.
 Her uneven bar routine included an Arabian tuck mount.
 Her balance beam routine included an aerial cartwheel to two layout step outs, a nearly laid-out full twisting somersault, and an exceptionally difficult round-off, flip-flop, triple-twisting dismount.
 Moreover, Dudnik rarely had balance errors on any of these elements.
 Her beam routine was so difficult that it would actually be worth a 9.9 under the 2001–2005 Code of Points, and a 6.4 under the 2009-2012 COP, even though the routine was not constructed to meet these guidelines.

 Video footage from the World Championships shows Dudnik performing with a bandaged right foot.
 The foot injury continued to nag her through the 1990 French Internationals.
 Before the injury, Dudnik's floor routine consisted of an Arabian double front, a 2 1/2 twist to punch barani, and a full-in pike dismount.
 Later, she sustained a serious knee injury, and difficulties with rehabilitation brought her competitive career to an end.